msftsean/handling-oversized-json/docs/legacy/REFACTORED_FIVE_STEP_APPROACH.md

 ---

-**Questions?** Refer to the C# code examples or consult Azure AI Foundry documentation.
+**Questions?** Refer to the C# code examples or consult Microsoft Foundry documentation.